microsoft/terminal/doc/specs/#4191 - Formatted Copy/spec.md

 ## Future considerations

-We could add the option we don't include later if people want it.
+We could always add an additional option if people want more flexibility.
 For example, if we ship a global setting now, we could ship a key binding later that lets you choose how you want to copy, and vice versa.

 ## Resources